Welcome to Matrix Education

 Slessor has created an ominous mood with the descriptions of death.

-Words that represent the sound made from an object, animal, human or thing.
+Onomatopoeia refers to words that imitate the sound made from an object, animal, human or thing.

-Poets use onomatopoeia for various reasons; it can add an element of reality, excitement, fear or interest.
+Poets use onomatopoeia to add an element of reality, excitement, fear or interest.

 “For thirty years, poor and white,